icesat2py/icepyx/doc/source/user_guide/changelog/template.rst

 What's new in 0.3.0-alpha (??
 DATE ??)
 -----------------------------------

-These are the changes in pandas 0.3.0-alpha See :ref:`release` for a full changelog including other versions of icepyx.
+These are the changes in icepyx 0.3.0-alpha See :ref:`release` for a full changelog including other versions of icepyx.